lewisHome/p4_Advanced_lane_finding/writeup_template.md

 ## Challenge Video

 Click the image to view the results of the video processing pipeline on the challenge video.
 The pipeline performs very poorly and at no point does it even find the lanes to start working properly.
 This is becuase there is a lot of noise in the edge images.
-This could be improved by using a better thresholding technique, potentially applying a thresholding technique to the H,L and S images and then thresholding Sobel gradients after performing the perspective transform.
+This could be improved by using a better thresholding technique, potentially applying a thresholding technique to the H,L and S images before using the canny edge function and then thresholding Sobel gradients after performing the perspective transform.

 [![Challenge Video](output_images/challenge_video.jpg)](https://www.youtube.com/watch?v=Kfc_afGTuBE)

 ## Harder Challenge Video

 The pipeline performs better on the harder challenge video than the challenge video.
-The lanes are intially found in the H channel as opposed the L and S channels where they were found in the first video.
+The lanes are intially found in the H and L channel as opposed the L and S channels where they were found in the project video.
 However the pipeline eventually looses the lane lines at a series of tight corners, potentially fitting a higher order polynomial to the lane lines could over come this problem.

 [![Harder Challenge Video](output_images/harder_challenge_video.jpg)](https://www.youtube.com/watch?v=FbZ0O_X-SCg)